-Case study IDs B. miyamotoi as cause of meningoencephalitisJanuary 17th, 2013 in Diseases, Conditions, Syndromes /
+Case study IDs B. miyamotoi as cause of meningoencephalitisJanuary 17, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—The spirochete, Borrelia miyamotoi, may be an underrecognized cause of meningoencephalitis, according to a case study published in the Jan.
 17 issue of the New England Journal of Medicine.